Last Updated: November 15, 2018

 Dr. Lee completed her undergraduate work in chemistry at the Johns Hopkins University, earned her M.D. degree at the School of Medicine at University of California, Davis, and her clinical training in internal medicine and pulmonary/critical care and UCLA and UCSF.

-Yesoon and Danny Lee, Chefs & Owners, Mandu
+Danny Lee, Chef & Owner, Mandu & CHIKO

 DANakaDAN (Dan Matthews), Alternative Rapper